swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Effect on API resilience

-This proposal introduces the need for property-wrapper custom-attributes to become part of public API.
+This proposal introduces the need for property-wrapper custom attributes to become part of public API.
 Therefore, a property wrapper applied to a function parameter changes the type of that parameter in the ABI, and it changes the way that function callers are compiled to pass an argument of that type.
-Thus, adding or removing a property wrapper on a public function-parameter is an ABI-breaking change.
+Thus, adding or removing a property wrapper on a public function parameter is an ABI-breaking change.

 ## Alternatives considered

 ### Callee-side property wrapper application

-Instead of initializing the backing property-wrapper using the argument at the call-site of a function that accepts a wrapped parameter, another approach is to initialize the backing property-wrapper using the parameter in the function body.
+Instead of initializing the backing property wrapper using the argument at the call-site of a function that accepts a wrapped parameter, another approach is to initialize the backing property wrapper using the parameter in the function body.
 One benefit of this approach is that annotating a parameter with a property-wrapper attribute would not change the type of the function, and therefore adding or removing a wrapper attribute would be a resilient change.

-Under these semantics, using a property-wrapper parameter is effectively the same as using a local property-wrapper that is initialized from a parameter.
+Under these semantics, using a property-wrapper parameter is effectively the same as using a local property wrapper that is initialized from a parameter.
 This implies that:

-1. A property-wrapper parameter cannot be used to opt into property-wrapper syntax in the body of a closure that has a parameter with a property-wrapper type.
+1. A property-wrapper parameter _cannot_ be used to opt into property-wrapper syntax in the body of a closure that has a parameter with a property-wrapper type.
 2. The type of the argument provided at the call-site cannot affect the overload resolution of `init(wrappedValue:)`.
 3. This feature cannot be extended to allow the call-site to initialize the backing wrapper using a mechanism other than `init(wrappedValue:)`, which is later discussed as a future direction.
-This further implies that property-wrapper parameters can only be used with property wrappers that support `init(wrappedValue:)`.
+This further implies that property-wrapper parameters can _only_ be used with property wrappers that support `init(wrappedValue:)`.

-One of the main use cases for property-wrapper parameters is opting into property-wrapper syntax in the body of a closure, which makes this approach unviable.
+One of the main use-cases for property-wrapper parameters is opting into property-wrapper syntax in the body of a closure, which makes this approach unviable.

 ### Property-wrapper attributes as type attributes

-One approach for marking closure parameters as property wrappers is to allow property-wrapper custom-attributes to be applied to types, such as:
+One approach for marking closure parameters as property wrappers is to allow property-wrapper custom attributes to be applied to types, such as:

 ```swift
 func useReference(